newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-program-local-government-energy-audit.md

 id: njcep-lgea
 openDate: ""
 dueDate: ""
-descriptionMd: The Local Government Energy Audit (LGEA) program provides an energy audit at no cost for eligible facilities owned by municipalities, school districts, 501(c)(3) non-profits, and other local and state government entities (applicants).
+sidebarCardBodyText: The Local Government Energy Audit (LGEA) program provides an energy audit at no cost for eligible facilities owned by municipalities, school districts, 501(c)(3) non-profits, and other local and state government entities (applicants).
 The goal of the energy audit is to provide applicants